 Sometimes it is necessary to perform revision surgery after breast implants.
 Helpful information about complications after breast implants has been gathered by Allergan and Mentor, the 2 largest breast implant manufacturers in the world.
 They have conducted 10 year studies on patients who have had breast implants.
 Here are the 4 most common reasons why revision surgery may be necessary:

 1. Capsular hardening

 This refers to hardening and contracture of the capsule around the breast implant.
 It can result in pain, abnormal shape and abnormal position of the implant.
-Capsular hardening rates have been listed by Allergan as 19% at 10 years for their standard smooth and textured implants.
+The risk of capsular hardening may be 5% or higher.

 Rupture refers to a tear or hole in the outer shell of the breast implant.
 Various studies estimate the risk at about 1% per implant per year.
-So, because each patient has 2 implants, the risk after 10 years may be about 20%.
+So, after 10 years the total risk may be about 10%.
 There is no evidence that this rate is different for different types of implants.

 3. Implant Malposition

 - the implant moving out of place eg dropping too far (“bottoming out”)

 - the implant rotating if it is a teardrop shape eg it might turn on its side and look abnormal

 - the implant flipping over on itself if it is round, which also looks abnormal